miku/zek/docs/zek.md

 :  Strict parsing.

 -S
-: raed at most this many bytes, approximately (0=unlimited)
+: raed at most this many tokens, approximately (0=unlimited)

 -t
 :  Emit struct for tag matching this name.